 Figure 3: Doodle or write with the Pen tool

 - To change the ink color, navigate to the fly-out menu again.
-Notice the Theme Colors available here (highlighted in red within Figure 2, shown earlier on this page).
-Theme colors may differ from presentation to presentation, now choose any other color.
+Notice the Standard Colors available here (highlighted in red within Figure 2, shown earlier on this page).
+Choose any color.

-- Now doodle or write again, this time you will see your annotations in another color, as shown in Figure 4, below.
+- Now doodle or write again.
+This time you will see your annotations in another color, as shown in Figure 4, below.
 Do note that only new annotations will sport the new color, and existing annotations will still show the previous color.

 Figure 4: Another color to annotate with

 - Now let's use the Highlighter tool and see how it differs from the Pen tool.
 To do so, click on the Annotations icon to access the fly-out menu and choose the Highlighter option, as shown in Figure 5, below.

 Figure 5: The Highlighter tool

-- Our Highlighter cursor showed yellow, we could change the color in the same way as we changed the color for the Pen tool as explained previously on this page, but we decided to use both yellow and green colored Highlighters to focus on text on the slide.
-Now when you annotate with the Highlighter.
-Notice that this tool, just like a real Highlighter, is semi-transparent and does not cover the slide content below the annotation.
+- The Highlighter cursor uses yellow when selected initially.
+The color can be changed in the same way as we changed the color for the Pen tool as explained previously on this page.
+We decided to use both yellow and green colored Highlighters to focus on text on the slide.
+Now when you annotate with the Highlighter, you will notice that this tool, just like a real Highlighter is semi-transparent.
 It's also thicker than the Pen tool.

-- Similarly add annotations to all your slides.
-Do note that such annotations look better if you use a stylus or pen, especially if you are using a computer such as the Microsoft Surface.
-But you can also manage basic annotations with a regular mouse or laptop trackpad!
+- Similarly, add annotations to all your slides.
+Do note that annotations look better if you use a stylus or pen, especially if you are using a touch-enabled computer such as the Microsoft Surface, but you can also manage basic annotations with a regular mouse or laptop trackpad!
 Getting straight lines will take some practice.

 - When you have finished your presentation, or when you press the Esc key, you will see the "Do you want to keep your ink annotations?" message, as shown in Figure 7, below.
 It is a good idea to click the Keep rather than the Discard button since there's no way of getting these annotations back if you choose the latter option.